khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 The protocol is half duplex, that means at any given time the MySQL server can be either sending or receiving messages, but not both.
 The client sends a query to the server as a single packet of data.
 This is why the `max_allowed_packet` configuration variable is important if you have large queries.
 Once the client sends the query, it doesn’t have the ball anymore; it can only wait for results.
 (If the query is too large, the server will refuse to receive any more data and throw an error), On the other hand response from the server usually consists of many packets of data.
 When the server responds, the client has to receive the entire result set that is why LIMIT plays a important role.
 When a client fetches rows from the server, it thinks it’s pulling them.
 But the truth is, the MySQL server is pushing the rows as it generates them.
 The client is only receiving the pushed rows; there is no way for it to tell the server to stop sending rows.

+#### The Query Optimization Process

+MySQL turns a SQL query into an execution plan for the query execution engine.
+It has several substeps: parsing, preprocessing, and optimization.
+Errors (for example, syntax errors) can be raised at any point in the process.

+###### The parser and the preprocessor

+MySQL’s `parser` breaks the query into tokens and builds a “parse tree” from them.
+The parser uses MySQL’s SQL grammar to interpret and validate the query.
+For instance, it ensures that the tokens in the query are valid and in the proper order, and it checks for mistakes such as quoted strings that aren’t terminated.
+The `preprocessor` then checks the resulting parse tree for additional semantics that the parser can’t resolve.
+For example, it checks that tables and columns exist, and it resolves names and aliases to ensure that column references aren’t ambiguous.
+Next, the preprocessor checks privileges.
+This is normally very fast unless your server has large numbers of privileges.

 ## InnoDB Storage Engine Architecture

 InnoDB is MySQL’s default transactional storage engine, as well as the most important and widely used.
 It was created to handle a large number of short-lived transactions that are normally completed rather than rolled back.
 It’s also common for non-transactional storage because of its performance and automatic crash recovery.
 Unless you have a good reason to use a different engine, you can use InnoDB for your tables.